roytang/blog/content/post/2020/03/covid19/index.md

 We are up to 230 cases (+13) and 18 deaths (+1).
 The growth rate is kind of plateauing, most probably due to lack of testing, but maybe not?
 We'll see what happens.

 To be continued...

+### Saturday, March the 21st

+Word is going around in various QC barangays that the barangay personnel are issuing quarantine passes to households.
+AFAIK there has been no announcement from either the national government or the LGU, I'm not sure if it's just the barangays being creative in implementation.
+Feels like unnecessary bureaucracy, and probably prone to abuse?
+We haven't had anyone give us any yet.
+Regardless, we are mostly staying cooped up inside.

+Rumors abound that there is a "secret protocol" at the RITM to prioritize VIPs in testing, and that the staff is furious but are afraid of violating NDAs.
+Sucks if true.

+Today we are up to 307 cases (+77) and 19 deaths (+1).
+This is the biggest one day jump in cases so far.
+Presumably there has been a lag in testing, so we may be in for even more cases in the days ahead.
+The coming week may very well tell us what our eventual curve is going to look like.